 Howey Educators across the country are frustrated with the challenge of how to motivate the ever increasing number of freshmen students entering college who are psychologically, socially, and academically unprepared for the demands of college life.
 Such students often exhibit maladaptive behavior such as tardiness, hostility towards authority, and unrealistic aspirations.
 The standard approach is to address the problem as an academic issue through remedial or developmental instruction.
 Opinions about the role of motivation in academic achievement and what can be done about it vary widely among college faculty, administrators, and student services professionals.
 The problem of devising effective strategies that influence motivation relies initially on the identification of specific motivational factors.
 The value construct includes intrinsic and extrinsic goal orientation as well as task value beliefs.
 Can Games and Badges Motivate College Students to Learn?

 Small Changes in Teaching: The Minutes Before Class.
 When I first started teaching, the open space of a 50- or 75-minute class period seemed an eternity.

 Like many a new faculty member, I worried about having enough material.
 I wanted to ensure that, if discussion faltered or if I rushed through the lecture too quickly, I would have options to fill the remaining time.
 My greatest fear was using up everything I had and finding 30 minutes still left on the clock.
+Twenty years later I seem to have the opposite problem: not enough time in the class period to accomplish everything I have planned.
 A 21st-Century Attendance Policy.
 The Canadian poet Tom Wayman wrote a darkly humorous poem in response to a question we faculty members hear frequently from students who have missed class.